How does a Clinch bridging loan work?

 Important information

 Clinch™ is a trademark of AHC Finance Pty Limited ABN 35 161 006 846 T/As Clinch Finance (Australian Credit Licence No. 448165). *Approved applicants only.
-Terms and conditions and fees and charges apply.
-All applications are subject to lending and approval criteria. #Comparison rate is based on a secured loan of $150,000 over a term of 25 years.
+Terms, conditions, fees and charges apply.
+All applications are subject to lending and approval criteria. # Comparison rate is calculated on a $150,000 secured loan over a 25-year term.
+Set-up fee from 0.75% and government charges apply.
 WARNING: This comparison rate applies only to the example or examples given.
 Different amounts and terms will result in different comparison rates.
 Costs such as redraw fees or early repayment fees, and cost savings such as fee waivers, are not included in the comparison rate but may influence the cost of the loan.

 Clinch